ovh/manager/.ai-doc/10-architecture/react-tracking.md

 This document explains how to implement and use tracking in React applications within the OVHcloud Manager ecosystem.
 It covers the tracking setup, configuration, and usage patterns for both page display tracking and click tracking using the OvhAtInternet class and custom React hooks.

-The tracking system ensures consistent analytics across all Manager applications while maintaining the new nomenclature standards for React applications.

 ## ⚙️ Context

 The tracking system in React applications: